-Dr. Baxevanis’ group is currently leading international efforts to sequence several cnidarian species that have the potential to serve as excellent models for the study of allorecognition.
-In collaboration with colleagues at the University of Pittsburgh and the University of Maryland School of Medicine, we are seeking to recruit a postdoctoral fellow who will use computational approaches to advance our understanding of the genomic complexity of these invertebrate self/non-self recognition systems.
-The successful applicant will have the opportunity to develop and apply comparative genomic approaches to these and other large-scale genomic data sets, focusing on the evolution of specific protein families and biological pathways that may play critical roles in the immune response.
+With this translational context in mind, Dr. Baxevanis’ group is currently leading international efforts to sequence two cnidarian species: Hydractinia and Podocoryna.
+The regenerative abilities of these colonial hydrozoans make them excellent models for the study of key questions related to pluripotency, allorecognition, and stem cell biology, work that will be significantly advanced by the availability of high-quality whole-genome sequencing data from these organisms.
+The successful applicant will have the opportunity to develop and apply bioinformatic approaches to these and other large-scale genomic data sets, focusing on the evolution of specific protein families and biological pathways that have putative roles in disease causation.

 Candidates should have or be close to obtaining a Ph.D. or equivalent degree in bioinformatics, computational biology, computer science, molecular biology, or a closely related field.
-Postdoctoral traineeships are not available to scientists who have more than five years of relevant research experience since the receipt of their most recent doctoral degree.
-Candidates with a background in immunology and evolutionary biology are particularly encouraged to apply.
+Candidates with a background in evolutionary biology are particularly encouraged to apply.
 Programming skills and experience in the application of computational methods to genomic data are highly desirable.
 Applicants must possess good communication skills and be fluent in both spoken and written English.
 The ability to learn how to use new software and quickly become expert in its use, critical thinking, problem-solving abilities, and the ability to work semi-independently are required.

 NIH Intramural Research Program